 What is the admissions process, and how difficult is it to be accepted?

 Applications will be accepted on a space available basis.
 Early application is advisable, since class size is limited and qualified applicants are accepted on a first-come, first-serve basis.
-Application deadlines are June 15, August 15, and October 15.
+Application deadlines are June 15, August 15, and October 1.
 Once your application is complete, including an interview, you will receive a decision within usually one month.
 Admission to the program is competitive.
 The admissions committee selects Executive MBA class members with diverse skills and backgrounds, all of whom have 10+ years of work experience, are experienced managers or senior professionals, continue to work full-time, and represent diverse industries and professional backgrounds.
 Another key factor in the admissions process is the ability to obtain corporate sponsorship.
 This endorsement by your organization speaks to the contribution you have already made and the future potential they see in you.
 Company support, regardless of financial support, is required.
 For details on admissions click here.

 What if I apply after the admission deadline?